-Azure provides different execution models for running applications.
+Azure provides different hosting models for running applications.
 Each one provides a different set of services, and so which one you choose depends on exactly what you're trying to do.
-This article looks at three, describing each technology and giving examples of when you'd use it.
+This article looks at the options, describing each technology and giving examples of when you'd use it.

 Table of Contents